technosmarter/certificate-management-system/README.md

 <strong>Print Certificate –</strong> After generating the certificate, you can easily print it by the printer and make a hard copy also you can save it as a PDF.<br>
 # Installation
 As we have mentioned above , this certificate system is created with simple installer .
 You can easily install it on your server with a single form. <br>
-1. First of all, get certificate system from here .
+1. First of all, get <a href="https://technosmarter.com/item/certificate-system-in-php-website">certificate system</a> from here .
 You can watch complete demo from there.
 Get certificate system and download zip file. <br>
 2. Extract the zip file and move folder on your server .
 You can install it on local server or live server. <br>
 3. Open URL on your browser. <br>
 4. You will see an installation form .
 Fill up all details like host, database name , username and password . <br>
 5. After that , create an admin user and that’t it . <br>
 6. Now you can create certificates .
-You can contact for installation support or more . <br>
+You can  <a href="https://technosmarter.com">contact</a> for installation support or more . <br>
+ # Developer
+ <a href="https://technosmarter.com">Techno Smarter </a>
+ # Certificate system in PHP website | PHP scripts
+ <a href="https://technosmarter.com/item/certificate-system-in-php-website">Certificate system in PHP website | PHP scripts</a>